Hossein-Fallahi/Fallahi-Bioinformatics-Lab/_members/amir.md

   github:
 ---

 Amir is an international PhD student at Razi University.
-He is investigating the transcriptome responses to cisplatin Breast Cancer cell lines under hypoxia
+He is investigating the transcriptome responses to cisplatin in Breast Cancer cell lines under hypoxia